 Chicago is at a crossroads.
-Deeply divided along racial and economic lines, too many of our city’s residents lack equitable access to jobs, healthcare, greenspace, and other opportunities that impact quality of life.
-Yet there is also an unprecedented alignment of new resources and priorities to address this inequity, and leaders across community, public, and private sectors are looking to the built transit system as a way to close these divides.
+Deeply divided along racial and economic lines, too many of the city’s residents lack equitable access to jobs, healthcare, greenspace, arts, and culture, and other opportunities that impact quality of life.
+Yet there is also an unprecedented alignment of new resources and priorities to address this inequity, and leaders across nonprofit, public, and private sectors are looking to the built integrated transit systems as a way to close these divides.

 Taken together, these aligned priorities, substantial resources, and willingness to partner represent a profound catalytic moment.

 Chicago has long been recognized as one of the nation’s most segregated cities – the result of a century of racially motivated disinvestment and wealth extraction.
-Federal highway and rail projects divided communities, creating isolation and furthering segregation.
+Federal highway, rail, and housing projects divided communities, creating isolation and furthering segregation.
 Minority and low-income residents still endure this legacy in the form of substandard housing, poor health outcomes, joblessness, and police and community violence.
 Since 1970, there are twice as many families living in either low-income or high-income neighborhoods, illustrating the growing wealth gap across the region.